■ 2. SLR bodies - Introduction

 Autoreflex bodies and some period Hexanon lenses

 The second period began in 1979 with the introduction of the Konica FS-1, the first of Konica’s line of electronic SLRs.
 During the four years that followed, Konica introduced three other electronic models, ending with the Konica FT-1 in 1983.
 All have a number of features in common: a very bright viewfinder in which information is displayed by means of LEDs, an electronically controlled shutter and a precise metering system.
 On the other hand, they lack certain features that were present in the mechanical SLRs, such as shutter speed display in the viewfinder, a DOF preview button, and mirror pre-fire.
-With the release of the FS-1, Konica once again lived up to its innovative credentials and began a trend in design and electronics soon followed by the entire industry.
+With the release of the FS-1, Konica once again lived up to its innovative credentials and ushered a trend in design and electronics soon followed by the entire industry.
 Although with its line of electronic SLRs, Konica produced a series of compact and dependable cameras that were very pleasant to handle, the initial problems with the electronic circuitry of the FS-1’s first production runs marred the company’s reputation.
 It seems to be from that point that Konica’s fortunes as an SLR maker began to decline and the company steadily lost market share.
-As an ultimate gasp of sorts, in 1985 Konica released a last SLR, the TC-X, an entirely mechanical plastic camera manufactured by Cosina.
+As an ultimate gasp of sorts, in 1985 Konica released a last SLR, the TC-X, a mechanical camera made entirely of plastic by Cosina.
 Three years later, Konica withdrew from the SLR market.

 Electronic bodies and some period Hexanon lenses